 During the manufacturing process, high tech machinery does it utmost to cut metallic surfaces as cleanly as possible, however, due to the inherent impossibility of perfection at the microscopic level, imperfections remain.
 When the surface of the CPU/GPU and heatsink/cooler come into contact, they aren’t perfectly flat because of these small blemishes.

-Thermal paste fills in these microscopic inconsistencies thus ensuring improved heat conduction between the CPU or GPU and the heatsink.
+Thermal paste fills in these microscopic inconsistencies thus ensuring enhanced heat conduction between the CPU or GPU and the heatsink.
 If these blemishes aren’t corrected, then small air bubbles get trapped between the two components hindering the ability of the heatsink or cooler to dissipate heat from the CPU or GPU.

 Applying A Fresh Coat of Thermal Paste

 Select a decent thermal paste and be prepared to pay a few more bucks for peace of mind.
-Entry level products are ok, but we prefer thermal pastes that include silver and ceramic compounds as they are better heat conductors and dissipate heat more efficiently.
+Entry level products are fine, but we prefer thermal pastes that include silver and ceramic compounds as they are better heat conductors and dissipate heat more efficiently.

 How to apply the paste is a matter of contention, but we find that spreading it across the whole surface of the CPU or GPU with a credit card, or other flat utensils, doesn’t work as well as other methods.
 The force of the heatsink/cooler causes the paste to ooze out, touch other crucial motherboard components and cause damage.
 If too little is applied, it doesn’t provide enough conduction.